Nathan Healy

 Fredericksburg Area Utility Providers

-Fredericksburg residents are served by two main utility providers: Rappahannock Electric Cooperative at 14.80¢ per kWh and Dominion Energy at 13.90¢ per kWh (2023 data).
+Fredericksburg residents are served primarily by two utility providers: Rappahannock Electric Cooperative at 14.8¢ per kWh and Dominion Energy at 13.9¢ per kWh (2023 data).
+Both rates sit below the national average of 16.0¢ per kWh.

 Fredericksburg Utilities Electricity Rates